-The JSAs previously advised that a third and final distribution of Client Money, to the significant majority of FSCS Protected Claimants (who had submitted a claim and valid CMIF), was possible during Summer 2023 subject to implementing appropriate protection for Clients from a risk to any claim against the distributed funds.
+Our last report confirmed that, a third and final distribution of Client Money was declared and paid to the majority of FSCS Protected Claimants (who had submitted a claim and valid CMIF) in advance of a Hard Bar Date.
+This resulted in the distribution of a further £1.3 million from the CMP.